bash-22/-liriProject/README.md

 ## liriProject

 LIRI is a Language Interpretation and Recognition Interface.
-Use LIRI to find out about a song, a concert coming up, or a movie, or just choose a random action from your own random file.
+Use LIRI to find out about a song, a concert coming up, a movie, or just choose a random action from your own random file.

 # Installs
 The [package.json](../-liriProject/package.json) lists dependent node packages, but for your convenvice, these are the ones to install.